 VoiceOver is a revolutionary screen reader that lets you know what’s happening on your Multi-Touch screen — and helps you navigate it — even if you can’t see it.
 Touch the screen to hear what’s under your finger, then use gestures to control your device.
 VoiceOver works with the apps that come with your iPhone, iPad or iPod touch.

 Learn more about VoiceOver

-If you have a hard time reading the text on your iOS device, use Speak Selection to read your email, iMessages, web pages and books to you.
-Highlight text in any application, tap Speak, and Speak Selection reads the selected text aloud.
+If you have a hard time reading the text on your iOS device, use Speak Screen to read your email, iMessages, web pages and books to you.
+Turn on Speak Screen and swipe down from the top with two fingers, or just tell Siri to Speak Screen and have all the content of the page read back to you.
 You can adjust the voice’s dialect and speaking rate, and have words highlighted as they’re being read.

 Siri, Apple’s intelligent assistant, helps you do the things you do every day.1 All you have to do is ask.
 Say something like “Tell Jay I’m running late” or “Remind me to make a booking for Saturday”.
 Siri can send messages, place phone calls, schedule meetings, and even turn on and off VoiceOver, Guided Access and Invert Colours.
 And because Siri is integrated with VoiceOver, you can ask where the nearest sushi restaurant is and hear the answer read out loud.